How do I become a Healthytarian?

 Does a Healthytarian consume any grain products?

-Yes, but not just any grain products.
+Yes, if grains are desired, but not just any grain products.
 If you refer to the Smart Eating page, the nutrition guidelines for healthytarian living have their foundation in the most natural, wholesome and unprocessed nutrition.
-Common grain products today like bread, bagels, cereals, pastas, cookies, cakes, dough and similar flour products are all very processed foods, not to mention heavily acid-forming, nutrient poor and a type of “dead food” having been subjected to various high temperatures.
-The healthytarian lifestyle includes the consumption of small amounts of grains with top choices being real, whole grains in their sprouted or lightly cooked form.
-Examples include brown rice, buckwheat, barley, quinoa, teff, kamut, and amaranth.
+Common grain products that are refined and heavily processed, like bread, bagels, cereals, pastas, cookies, cakes, and dough products are all very inflammatory, and acid-forming; they lack quality nutrients and contain lots of harmful ingredients.
+The healthytarian lifestyle includes the consumption of grains that are real, whole, unrefined, potentially minimally processed or not processed at all, and soaked, sprouted, or fermented.
+Examples include brown rice, buckwheat, oats, barley, quinoa, teff, kamut, amaranth, and sourdough or Ezekiel breads.

 Does a Healthytarian consume any gluten?

-This all depends on the personal needs of each individual, as some people must avoid all, or most, gluten for optimal functioning.
-Generally speaking, a healthytarian lifestyle minimizes the use of gluten even when it is not necessary to do so, and may entirely avoid wheat products due to the various modern modifications and hybridization techniques that wheat has undergone to make it a major world commodity food crop.
+This all depends on the personal needs of each individual, as some people must avoid all or most gluten due to Celiac disease or a gluten allergy.
+Generally speaking, a healthytarian lifestyle minimizes the use of gluten, even when it is not necessary to do so.
+A healthytarian may wish to entirely avoid wheat products specifically, due to the various modern modifications, hybridization techniques, and pesticides used that render wheat a controversial and risky food today.

 Does a Healthytarian consume any sugar?